 Mindfulness in Education

 Children and families have been welcomed at the annual Summer Opening retreat at Plum Village in France and other retreats around the world for many years and since 2008 Thich Nhat Hanh has been emphasising the need to support educators by sharing mindfulness practice.
-In 201

 It starts with teachers